okamidash/infrastructure/README.md

 **ssh_keys.yml**

 Contains the var `ssh_keys` with the output of public keys assigned to a user in the format of `user:"key"`

+# Playbooks

+---

+Playbooks are located in the (you guessed it) playbook/ dir.

+### dhcp.yml

+This logs into solar and sets up static DHCP reservations.
+These reservations are defined in `group_vars/all/networks.yml`.

+### solar_deploy.yml

+This playbook takes a *physical* VyOS machine, with at least one working ethernet connection; and configures it to provide DNS, DHCP and routing for all networks in `group_vars/all/networks.yml`.
+These networks have the flag `managed_by`.
+This flag indicates whether the machine will be configured to provide connectivity to that network, or whether another network will do this task.

+### ovirt_networks.yml

+This playbook runs on localhost, and performs the following tasks.
+Downloads the CA, Gets an authentication token and finally creates the networks defined in `networks.yml` (provided they have a VLAN id)